dantleech/blog/content/posts/2026/05-09-day-14/index.md

 This morning I left the Montagu hostel in search of breakfast.
 I paid €8 for two bread rolls, a sachet of butter and two tiny jars of jam and a coffee.
-At this point I new I was going to Bolzano.
+At this point I knew I was going to Bolzano.
 Bolzano seems like a pretty big place.
 I'll find a hostel ...
 NOPE.
 No hostels.
 A hotel?
 NOPE they start at €100 a night.
-A .. campsite?
-The only campsite looked like it wasn't for people like me.
+A .. campsite?[^ampsite] The only campsite looked like it wasn't for people like me.
 Widening the search however yielded a "hotel" for €45 that included breakfast and was "just" 8.5 kilometers from Bolzano.
 I didn't realise at the time that most of those 8.5 kilometers would be at a 14%